TakeScoop/typhoon/docs/cl/azure.md

     Unlike AWS and GCP, Azure requires its *virtual* networks to have non-overlapping IPv4 CIDRs (yeah, go figure).
 Instead of each cluster just using `10.0.0.0/16` for instances, each Azure cluster's `host_cidr` must be non-overlapping (e.g. 10.0.0.0/20 for the 1st cluster, 10.0.16.0/20 for the 2nd cluster, etc).

 !!! warning
-    Do not choose a `controller_type` smaller than `Standard_DS1_v2`.
+    Do not choose a `controller_type` smaller than `Standard_B2s`.
 Smaller instances are not sufficient for running a controller.

-#### Low Priority
+#### Spot Priority

-Add `worker_priority=Low` to use [Low Priority](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-use-low-priority) workers that run on Azure's surplus capacity at lower cost, but with the tradeoff that they can be deallocated at random.
-Low priority VMs are Azure's analog to AWS spot instances or GCP premptible instances.
+Add `worker_priority=Spot` to use [Spot Priority](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/spot-vms) workers that run on Azure's surplus capacity at lower cost, but with the tradeoff that they can be deallocated at random.
+Spot priority VMs are Azure's analog to AWS spot instances or GCP premptible instances.